TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Experimental Procedure

 \subsection{Evaluation Based on Mutation Analysis}

 Our goal is to determine whether the clusters identified by \topomap contain inputs that can effectively discriminate between faulty (in our experiments, mutant) and correct (in our experiments, original) DNN models, i.e. whether \topomap identifies fault-revealing features.

-The structure of the evaluation pipeline is shown in Fig.~\ref{fig:pipeline2}.
+\changed{In our experiments, we use mutants as proxies for faulty deep learning (DL) models.
+Specifically, we consider mutants generated by DeepCrime~\cite{10.1145/3460319.3464825}, a pre-training DL mutation tool based on real DL faults.
+DeepCrime implements 24 mutation operators (MOs), each of which can be configured by setting appropriate parameter values.
+For example, the mutation operator ``change learning rate'' can be configured by specifying a mutated learning rate value.